Raise your hand if you’ve heard some of these tips in marketing conferences:

 13. Add reaction buttons

-You might have noticed Click to Tweet button earlier.
+You might have seen Click to Tweet button earlier.
 You can use it in a text link or to create a quote and make it easy for your audience to tweet it out.
 Like this: